Published 2020-03-01.

 Command Focus Hotkeys

-P Up
+P Up.

-; Down
+; Down.

-L Left
+L Left.

-, right
+, Right.

 Tracks

-CTRL-G Group selected tracks
+CTRL-G Group selected tracks.

-Win-P Select previous track
+Win-P Select previous track.

-Win-; Select next track
+Win-; Select next track.

 Misc

-CTRL-= Toggle Mix sub-window on top
+CTRL-= Toggle the Mix sub-window on top.

-ALT-WIN-= Toggle score editor
+ALT-WIN-= Toggle the score editor.

-CTRL-ALT-B Bounce mix (mixdown)
+CTRL-ALT-B Bounce mix (mixdown).

-CTRL-N new session
+CTRL-N Create a new session.

-CTRL-Shift-W Close session
+CTRL-Shift-W Close the session.

 Recording

-Enter Return to start of session
+Return Return to the start of the session.

-CTRL-Space Start recording
+CTRL-Space Start recording.

-Space Stop recording
+Space Stop recording or toggle playback.

 CTRL-.
-Stop recording and discard take
+Stop recording and discard the take.

 Clips